nrc/r4cppp/arrays.md

 ## Fixed length arrays

-The length of a fixed length array is known statically and features in it's type.
+The length of a fixed length array is known statically and features in its type.
 E.g., `[i32; 4]` is the type of an array of `i32`s with length four.

 Array literal and array access syntax is the same as C: